-The student is responsible for obtaining documentation of external exam scores and/or other training and submitting it to the Registrar's Office at a TSTC College.
+The student is responsible for obtaining documentation of external exam scores and/or other training and submitting it to the Office of Admissions & Records at a TSTC College.
 Scores for the College Examination Program (CLEP) and Advanced Placement (AP) examinations, as well as other Credit Award documentation, should be received prior to enrollment for use in course advisement and placement.